 M: I feel like right now I’m trying to carve out my own specific sound.
 I’ve been really looking to find what that is ‘cause—I don’t know, I think I try to maintain this—I play a lot of techno, tribal techno, I play a lot of reggaeton and Caribbean music mixed in with techno.
 I think I look for these political narratives in the music that help me communicate some type of story.
 In terms of baile funk, techno and reggaeton—all of those coming from environments that are very inhospitable to the people that make that music.
 I generally like to lean towards those types of sounds.
 I like that type of language.
 I would say experimentally—I have field recordings I take from.
 I am also a sound artist.
 I use a lot of my sound archive and my mixes to transform space.
 I did a live set at Rumors Limited Edition—it was, like, I don’t know, it was kinda wild ‘cause I had these smoke grenades that I used during my set and they kinda blinded people.
 So people went outside because it was too much.
 I didn’t really think about that in that type of enclosed space.
 But in the way it that transformed space—I was trying to practice sonic dominance, which is something I was reading.
 There’s this book called ”Sonic Warfare” [and] there’s this chapter on sonic dominance where the sound is– basically hearing is the most utilized sense in the space.
 I was trying to use that.

 ST: In the space of the club?

-ST: What do you think it does to play– You said you’re playing these genres of music that originate from spaces that are inhospitable to the people making that music.
+ST: You said you’re playing these genres of music that originate from spaces that are inhospitable to the people making that music.
 What is it doing to play those sounds in Chicago?

 ST: How do you select and use field recordings?